GabrieleBocchi/.dotfiles/README.md

 ## Requirements

+- Alacritty
-- [Ansible]: Used to automate installation of packages
+- Ansible: Used to automate installation of packages
-- [Git]: Used to clone submodules
+- Git: Used to clone submodules
+- Keyd: Used to manage keyboard configuration
+- Neofetch
+- Neovim
+- Tmux
+- Zsh

 ## Installation